monicamain1/monicatool/short_descriptions/resource_sharing.md

-The "resource sharing" parameter refers to the elements that are shared between MB, MP and MI.
+The "resource sharing" parameter refers to the elements that are shared between MB, MP and MI (with reference to the MONICA model).